naubiomech/PythonApplication/README.md

 BLE (Bluetooth Low Energy) is the heart of this project which provides a connection from this API to the exoskeletons.
 Bleak, a python library is used to handle all BLE operations.
 To find out more about Bleak click [here](https://bleak.readthedocs.io/en/latest/).

 Other libraries that are required include:
- - matplotlib
+ - `matplotlib`
- - async_tkinter_loop
+ - `async_tkinter_loop`
- - pygame
+ - `pygame`
- - async_tkinter_loop
+ - `async_tkinter_loop`
- - numpy
+ - `numpy`
- - bleak
+ - `bleak`
- - pandas
+ - `pandas`
- - scikit-learn
+ - `scikit-learn`
- - micromlgen
+ - `micromlgen`
- - matplotlib
+ - `matplotlib`
- - pygame
+ - `pygame`

-To install all of the libraries for this program run the command in any terminal `python .\install_dependencies.py` where main() is found
+To install all of the libraries run the following command in your terminal from the project directory `python .\install_dependencies.py`

-## Operation of API
+## Greneral WorkFlow
 ### Program control flow

 <img src="./programflow.png">
-This program when starting up creates a window with tkinter.
-To start scanning for exo-skeletons make sure Bluetooth is enabled on your computer or device.
-If Bluetooth is not enabled, the program will throw an OS error.

-To start the program run the command in any terminal `python3 GUI.py` which is where main() is found and will initialize the windows and frames of the program.
+### Starting the Application
+1. Ensure Bluetooth is enabled on your device.

+2. Navigate to the project directory in your terminal.

+3. Run the command:

+`python3 GUI.py`

+4. The GUI will launch, presenting various frames for interacting with the system

+### Scanning for Devices

+1. The application automatically scans for exoskeletons.

+2. If Bluetooth is disabled, an OS error will be displayed.

+### Navigating the Interface

+The GUI consists of several frames, each corresponding to specific functionalities:

+* Scan Window: Initiate scanning and connect to devices.

+* Active Trial: Monitor active trials and sessions.

+* Biofeedback: Access real-time feedback tools.

+* Machine Learning: Train and test models for personalized control.

-## Video Example
+### Video Example

 https://github.com/user-attachments/assets/6269629e-252b-4e77-b327-0914770ae9e3